FactoryBoy/factory_boy/docs/reference.rst

         Either an ``int``, or a ``lambda`` that returns an ``int``, which will define the number of related Factories to be generated for each parent object.

+   .. versionadded:: 2.12

+        Note that the API for :class:`RelatedFactoryList` is considered experimental, and might change in a future version for increased consistency with other declarations.

 .. note::
           Note that using a ``lambda`` for :attr:`size` allows the number of related objects per parents object to vary.
 This is useful for testing, when you likely don't want your mock